~ Current Schedule ~

 Practices: Advance signup is not required.
 However, prior to attending your first outing, read the information on our Practices and Acknowledgement of Risk pages.
 Download and sign the Acknowledgement of Risk Agreement form and submit it to the leader of your first Canes outing.

-Meeting times & places: 9.15 at "CTL" unless specified otherwise in the outing description.
-More info on CTL and meeting places.
+Meeting place: Carol Thomas Lane "CTL" unless specified otherwise in the outing description.
+More info on CTL, meeting places and times.

 Outing types: Outing types are listed as Regular, Alternate (ALT) or Bonus.
 More info on outing types.